dkworks108/conect/README.md

-# Connect PWA - Local Mesh Network Chat Application 🚀
+# Connect PWA - Local Mesh Network Chat in Application 🚀

 Connect is a high-performance, offline-first Progressive Web App (PWA) designed for local mesh networking.
 It allows users on the same WiFi/Hotspot to communicate instantly via WebSockets and WebRTC without needing an internet connection.